 - Libraries: Redux, D3.js, three.js, PixiJS, Babel

-The cost of any paid libraries, tools, fonts or APIs required to deliver your project are usually included in your project’s cost estimate.
+The website-making cost of any paid libraries, tools, fonts, or APIs required to deliver your project is usually included in your project’s cost estimate.

 3.5.
 Website’s performance

-- Server-Side Rendering: in Single Page Applications (SPAs) it’s possible to use languages like React to take content normally rendered on the client side, render it on the server and then send it back to the user, cutting down loading time and improving the experience.
+- Server-Side Rendering: in Single Page Applications (SPAs), it’s possible to use languages like React to take content usually rendered on the client side, generate it on the server, and then send it back to the user, cutting down loading time and improving the experience.

-Depending on the number of possible performance issues to optimize for, it will take frontend developers more time to develop you project, which in turn will higher the cost.What impacts the cost of frontend development
+Depending on the number of possible performance issues to optimize for, it will take frontend developers more time to develop your project, which results in a higher cost of creating a website.

 - Supported devices and browsers